 When things settled down again, Lucy glanced up to see Happy grumbling as he got up and brushed himself off.
 So he was able to stand on his own the whole time, huh?
 The little…

-"Lucy, are you okay?"
-Levi asked.
-The Celestial Mage coughed a couple more times before managing a husky 'yes'.
+Levy asked, "Lucy, are you okay?"
+The celestial mage coughed a couple more times before managing a husky 'yes'.

 Lucy's eyes widened.
 He could not be serious!
 Despite his actions, she could not believe he would, or could, really believe such a thing.
 As if to prove her wrong, Laxus fell into a stance Lucy did not recognize.
 Magic began to gather around him as a light formed in his hands, spiraling out like a windmill.
 She knew that whatever he was planning was not going to be good.

 "Fairy Law!"
-Levi gasped, suddenly abandoning Lucy to fall against the door frame (or what was left of it) and dashed inside the Cathedral.
+Levy gasped, suddenly abandoning Lucy to fall against the door frame (or what was left of it) and dashed inside the cathedral.
 Lucy wished she could go, but she'd gone as far as she could.

-"Idiot…What are you doing here?"
-The Iron Dragon Slayer growled roughly from his spot in the dirt.
-Lucy noticed Levi's shaking hands and knew she was afraid, but not of anyone in the room.
+"Idiot…What are you doing here?" the iron dragon slayer growled roughly from his spot in the dirt.
+Lucy noticed Levy's shaking hands and knew she was afraid, but not of anyone in the room.
 She felt tears leak from her eyes, amazing her that she had any left.

 "The Master…" she started, "…your grandfather…is close to death!"

 "Go and see him!"
-Levi sobbed, pleading.
-The two Dragon Slayers before him were obviously speechless as they processed the shocking news, but Laxus found himself thinking how he would prove to his grandfather that he was better than the useless weaklings; he was stronger than all of them combined…and he would show him by wiping out the entire town in one move.
+Levy sobbed, pleading.
+The two dragon slayers before him were obviously speechless as they processed the shocking news, but Laxus found himself thinking how he would prove to his grandfather that he was better than the useless weaklings; he was stronger than all of them combined…and he would show him by wiping out the entire town in one move.
 He'd start again with a new guild…one that was so powerful that it would forever be the world's strongest.

 With that thought, Laxus invoked Fairy Law.

 As his hands came together, he heard Lucy call his name.
 Her voice was small and fragile, but he reacted instantly.
-Light exploded as his gaze shot to Levi, then to the figure behind her.
-The girl's eyes were wide as tears slid down her cheeks, her hair blowing about her shoulders.
-She was filthy and bruised, covered in cuts, and on her face held a pained expression; she felt betrayed.
+Light exploded as his gaze shot to Levy, then to the figure behind her.
+The girl's doe eyes were wide as tears slid down her cheeks, her hair blowing about her shoulders.
+She was filthy and bruised, covered in cuts, and on her face was a pained look; she felt betrayed.

 He was not sure what happened after that, but when he could see again, he found himself utterly astonished to discover no one was harmed at all…but how could that be?